Creating and Editing Dashboards

 • Type.
 Select the widget type that will receive data or "context" from this widget.
 The default type is based on the current widget type.
 For example, if you want a Device widget to drive data to this widget, select Device.

 • Which Set of Selections.
 Select an existing context label or click the plus icon () to type a context label for this widget if you want this widget to drive context to other widgets.
 The default context type is based on the widget type.
-Leaderboard Bar Chart widgets for events can have multiple contexts.
-Also, a File System or Interface widget can publish its file system or interface context as well as a secondary context of device.
+Widgets that are using the Leaderboard Bar Chart visualization for events can have multiple contexts.
+Also, File System and Interface widgets can publish its file system or interface context as well as a secondary context of device.

 • How Many Selections?
 Select the maximum number of items the user can select in the driving widget.
 For example, if you want the user to be able to select only one device at a time, select 1.